Not All Dog Toys Are Created Equal: A Guide to Playtime

 Know your dog.

-Establishing boundaries when your dog is a puppy can significantly improve the likelihood of raising a well-behaved and less destructive dog.
-I learned the importance of teaching commands like "leave it" and "drop it" from my friend and coworker Mariah, who is a professional dog trainer and has three service Labradors.
-Prior to dog training, she worked as a marine mammal trainer for over 15 years.
+Establishing boundaries when your dog as a puppy can significantly increase the likelihood of raising a well-behaved, less destructive dog.
+I learned the importance of teaching commands like "leave it" and "drop it" from my friend and coworker, Mariah, a professional dog trainer.

-Mariah emphasized that these basic commands are essential for preventing your dog from chewing or swallowing unwanted items, and they can also reduce the chances of guarding behavior and food or toy aggression.
+Mariah emphasized that these basic commands are essential for preventing your dog from chewing or swallowing unwanted items and for reducing the risk of guarding behavior and food or toy aggression by teaching these basics.
 During a demonstration with her three-year-old Labrador, Salish, she showed how effective training can be by dropping chocolate in front of him.
 When she commanded him to "leave it," he completely ignored the treat!

 Toy recommendations